Lane Kenworthy, The Good Society

 Religiosity is another good predictor for individuals.
 Figure 7 shows active group membership by the share of the population who says religion “is very important in my life.”
 Here the association is stronger, though still modest.

 A prominent hypothesis among critics of government is that generous social programs reduce the incentive for citizens to form and join intermediary organizations that aim to ameliorate social problems.4 Perhaps Americans are prolific participators because the United States has fewer public insurance programs than most other affluent countries, and those it has tend to be less generous.5 We also have lower overall government expenditures, relative to the size of our economy.
-But comparing across the rich countries, in figure 8, we see no noteworthy association between government size and civic engagement.
+But comparing across the rich countries, there is no noteworthy association between government size and civic engagement.6

 “Americans of all ages, all stations in life, and all types of disposition are forever forming associations.
 There are not only commercial and industrial associations in which all take part, but others of a thousand different types — religious, moral, serious, futile, very general and very limited, immensely large and very minute….
 Nothing, in my view, deserves more attention than the intellectual and moral associations in America.”